 Founded in 2015 and based in Silicon Valley, CA, OhmniLabs is re-imagining personal robotics.
 Co-founders Jared Go, Tingxi Tan, and serial entrepreneur Thuc Vu, are robotics experts from Carnegie Mellon and Stanford who believe that personal consumer robots can make a positive impact on people’s everyday lives.

 Ohmni was designed as a low-cost solution.
-While robotic telepresence has many uses, it is not yet a widespread, indispensable solution.
+While there are many uses for telepresence robotics, it is not yet a widespread, indispensable solution.
 The price is highly variable and the existing competitors have not been able to deliver a solution that is affordable enough to generate large sale volumes.
-Priced at $2,699, Ohmni is positioned to become the volume leader.
+By starting at such an affordable price, Ohmni is positioned to become the volume leader.

 Use of 3D-printing technology enables local manufacturing, which helps reduce the high cost of shipping a large product.
 Along with a lean manufacturing process, 3D-printing also gives Ohmni a competitive advantage when it comes to speed and constant improvement over traditional injection molding techniques.

 Ohmni allows a complete floor-to-ceiling view.
 Users can look up at a poster on a wall, down at a project on a desk, or be face-to-face with someone sitting in a chair or standing at a wedding reception.
 The competitors’ products rely on backing up or driving forward to bring objects into view.
 With the integration of MotionMap technology, the user can control the robot’s neck and body with a mouse or touchpad; users can look around and emote naturally.